greenelab/django-genes/README.rst

    gene objects into the database.
 It takes 2 required arguments and 5 optional arguments:

-   * (Required) Location of gene info file
+   * (Required) geneinfo_file: location of gene info file;

-   * (Required) Taxonomy ID for organism for which genes are being populated
+   * (Required) taxonomy_id: taxonomy ID for organism for which genes are being populated;

-   * (Optional) Systematic column in gene info file.
-If this argument is not available, it will default to '3'.
+   * (Optional) systematic_col: systematic column in gene info file.
+     Default is 3;

-   * (Optional) Symbol column in gene info file.
-If this argument is not available, it will default to '2'.
+   * (Optional) symbol_col: symbol column in gene info file.
+Default is 2;

-   * (Optional) Alternative taxonomy id for some organisms (such as S. cerevisiae)
+   * (Optional) gi_tax_id: alternative taxonomy ID for some organisms (such as S. cerevisiae);

-   * (Optional) The column containing gene aliases.
-If a hyphen '-' or blank space ' ' are passed, the symbol will be used.
-If this argument is not available, it will default to '4'.
+   * (Optional) alias_col: the column containing gene aliases.
+If a hyphen '-' or blank space ' ' is passed, symbol_col will be used.
+     Default is 4.

-   * (Optional) Name of cross-reference Database for which you want to use organism systematic IDs as CrossReference IDs.
+   * (Optional) put_systematic_in_xrdb: name of cross-reference
+     Database for which you want to use organism systematic IDs as CrossReference IDs.
 This is useful for Pseudomonas, for example, as systematic IDs are saved into PseudoCAP cross-reference database.

    The following example shows how to download a gzipped human gene info file from NIH FTP server, and populate the database based on